Budapestby VisitCity Guides

 Day 1:

-• Morning: Breakfast at Bambi Café, then explore Fisherman's Bastion and Buda Castle grounds
+• Morning: Breakfast at Bambi Café, then check out Fisherman's Bastion and Buda Castle

-• Afternoon: Budapest Eye ride and guided tour of the Hungarian Parliament Building
+• Afternoon: Ride the Budapest Eye and take a tour of the Parliament Building

-• Evening: Dinner at Mazel Tov followed by a wine cruise on the Danube River or drinks at a rooftop bar
+• Evening: Dinner at Mazel Tov, then either take a wine cruise on the Danube or grab drinks at a rooftop bar

 Hungarian Parliament Building illuminated at night, showcasing its neo-Gothic architecture.